mramshaw/DynamoDB/README.md

 #### DBaaS

-Specifically, I will be examining DynamoDB (and alternatives) for __Database as a Service (DBaaS)__ capabilities [a principal component of serverless architectures is the ability to outsource the bulk of database operations].
+Specifically, I will be examining DynamoDB (and alternatives) for __Database as a Service (DBaaS)__ capabilities.

+[A principal component of serverless architectures is the ability to outsource the bulk of database operations.]

 In particular, the ability to scale and maintain NoSQL databases at enterprise levels can involve substantial time and costs.

 DBaaS is generally a premium cloud offering and can get expensive quickly.
 Even so, it's still probably far less expensive than managing an on-premises database.
-The choice of database is important as egress charges tend to be very expensive.
+The choice of database is important as egress charges tend to be prohibitive.

 #### Auto-scaling